India's Leading Tax Consultancy Firm

 The above text is reproduced for general reference only.
 Please consult the official Gazette for the authoritative version.

-Wealthcore Capital Advisory Private Limited.
+Wealthcore Tax Advisory Private Limited.

 Who we are

-Wealthcore Capital Advisory Private Limited is a corporate tax and financial advisory firm working with growth-stage and mid-market businesses across India.
+Wealthcore Tax Advisory Private Limited is a corporate tax and financial advisory firm working with growth-stage and mid-market businesses across India.
 Our Section 80JJAA practice — accessible at 80jjaa.com — is the first and only dedicated specialist platform for this provision in India.

 We are headquartered in Surat, Gujarat, and serve clients pan-India through our digital advisory model.
 Our team comprises Chartered Accountants and tax specialists with deep expertise in payroll-linked deductions, tax audit matters, and employment-linked incentives.